GearBots/GearBots/README.md

 --------------------

 * 🌍  I'm based in Denver, CO
-* 👨🏻‍💻 I'm currently working on a new mobile app!
+* 👨🏻‍💻 I'm currently working on a new fitness application to help track/help with progression in the gym!
 * ✉️  You can contact me at [gearykyle34@gmail.com](mailto:gearykyle34@gmail.com)